tymyrddin/purple/source/docs/foundations/ways-of-looking.md

 # Other ways of looking

-The three bodies of work in this section (Weinberg's problem-solving and systems-effectiveness, Satir's organisational development, adult Montessori) are not techniques to apply in sequence.
+The three foundations (Weinberg's problem-solving and systems-effectiveness, Satir's organisational development, adult Montessori) are not techniques to apply in sequence.
 What they share is
 quieter: each hands over a different way of looking, and most of the value sits in holding more than one at a time.
 A single frame, held long enough, stops being a way of seeing and becomes the thing seen.